16 -Destiny Found On the Path of Fear and Trust

 TF983 Dar and Callum

-A morning run can mean more than miles.
+A run can mean more than miles.

 For some, it’s a sojourn through mud and rain.